-Use words for numbers of things, e.g. “there are three ways to achieve this”, up to a hundred.
+Use words for numbers of things, e.g. “there are three ways to achieve this”, up to twenty.
 Use numbers to refer to numbers themselves, e.g. “and adds 2 to the total”.

 Use English place names.
 Thus Copenhagen not København; Milan not Milano, and Zurich not Zürich.

 Only is a crucial qualifier in documentation.
-Ensure you place it beside what you intend to qualify.
+Place it beside what you intend to qualify.

 The reader can usually resolve any ambiguity by eliminating unlikely interpretations.
+Not always.
 Placing only in the right place relieves her of this work.

 - The function will only return 0 if an error occurs.

 If an error occurs, the function will do nothing but return the result of 0.
-Otherwise it might also e.g. set 0 as the value of a variable, write 0 to file…
+It won’t also set 0 as the value of a variable, write 0 to file…

 Here only qualifies return.